Kirk-Wang/Cloud-Native/README.md

 * nginx should listen on `80:80`, httpd on `8080:80`, mysql on `3306:3306`
 * When running `mysql`, use the `--env` option(or `-e`) to pass in `MYSQL_RANDOM_ROOT_PASSWORD=yes`
+* Use `docker container logs` on mysql to find the random password it created on startup

 --------------------------------------------------------------
 --------------------------------------------------------------